 Bailey’s Arbor- Woodbury

-Greetings, and welcome to the offical blog for the shutter painting project @ Bailey's Arbor in Woodbury!
+Greetings, and welcome to the official blog for the shutter painting project @ Bailey’s Arbor in Woodbury!

 Here’s the projected finishing route for shutter painting at Bailey’s Arbor.

 Friday, September 2nd: And just like that we’re into September…here’s to fall football, pumpkin spice everything, back to school, and cooler temps!

 The shutters are looking great at Bailey’s Arbor!
 Our crew has made their way through the property to reach all 1112 shutters and we’re pending project complete except for some touch ups.

 Thank you for having us and we hope you like your newly painted shutters.
 Have a great holiday weekend!

 Friday, August 26th: Happy Friday everyone!
 We made it through the week and the shutters in Phase 1 are coming along great!
 Wilmer, the onsite supervisor reports we’ve made our way through 16 Buildings and will up head to Phase 2 early next week.
 Phases 2 & 3 will each take one to two days- there are significantly less shutters to paint.
 Keep an eye out next week for updates on the last phases.